rtmigo/prefnotifiers_flutter/README.md

 var otherNotifier = PrefNotifier<int>("TheParameter"); // DON'T DO THIS
 otherNotifier = 20;

-// now the notifier.value is still 5.
+// now the theNotifier.value is still 5.
-// And the notifier has no idea it is changed
+// And the theNotifier has no idea it is changed
 ```